What is the highest paying job in the hospitality industry?

-The hospitality industry is lucrative, with high-level jobs with six-figure salaries.
+The hospitality industry is a lucrative field, with high-level jobs offering six-figure salaries.
 But to reach the top of the totem pole, you need specialized hospitality education, training, and experience.
 Are you wondering how to get there?
-Check out these 15 high-paying hospitality jobs.
-Casino managers oversee everything that happens in a casino, from managing employees to dealing with customers and enforcing gaming rules.
+Check out these 15 high-paying hospitality jobs that will help you reach the top.
+Casino managers are responsible for overseeing everything that happens in a casino, from managing employees to dealing with customers and enforcing gaming rules.
 This job generally requires a degree in hospitality or business.

 Do you prefer working with buildings and mechanical systems rather than interacting with people?
-Work in the hospitality industry as a chief engineer.
-The chief engineers are in charge of everything related to the maintenance and facilities of a hotel.
-Hospitality sales jobs are in high demand.
+Consider a career as a chief engineer in the hospitality industry.
+Chief engineers are in charge of all aspects of hotel maintenance and facilities.
+Hospitality sales jobs are also in high demand.
+As a hotel sales manager, you'll combine your knowledge of hospitality and sales to bring more business to a hotel.

+Professional qualifications for a chef and concierge typically include hotel experience, as well as management and customer service skills.
 An associate's degree or bachelor's degree in hotel or hospitality management can increase your job opportunities.
-A hotel controller is a financial manager who specializes in the hospitality industry.
-In this career, you manage the operations of the accounts department, overseeing budgets, cash flow analysis, and audits.
-Hotel controllers can work in a hotel or manage the finances of a hotel chain.
+Hotel controllers are financial managers who specialize in the hospitality industry.
+In this role, you'll manage the operations of the accounts department, overseeing budgets, cash flow analysis, and audits.
+Hotel controllers can work in a single hotel or manage the finances of an entire hotel chain.
+Guest relations officers greet guests when they enter the hotel, provide useful information about the hotel, help guests organize their trip, and address any customer complaints or pass them on to management.

 Glenda Effler